DrBenjamin/Dateiablage/README.md

 ## Building

+Add the following images to the `_internal/images` folder:

+- icon.ico (128x128) for Windows
+- icon.icns (128x128) for MacOS
+- logo.png (not more than 200px either dimension) for the GUI

-To build the executable, run the following command:
+To build the executables, run the following command:

 ```bash
 # Windows